bhargavvarmasagi/GDP-Team04/README.md

 I investigated how to implement effective customer reviews and ratings for products and stores, focusing on enhancing credibility and user engagement.
 I explored strategies for managing feedback, including combating fake reviews and making the review process user-friendly.

+Research on Load Balancing for Peak Order Times: (9/9/2024)

+I studied ways to evenly distribute website traffic during busy order times to prevent crashes and keep things running smoothly.
+I focused on methods that help split the load across multiple servers, ensuring faster performance and minimizing downtime when demand is high.
+This improves the user experience by keeping the site responsive during peak hours.